Pachysentis: Species

 P. procyonis was found infesting the intestines of a crab-eating raccoon (Procyon cancrivorus) in Rio de Janeiro, Brazil.
 The proboscis has 42 hooks without barbs arranged into six rows of four hooks followed by six rows of three hooks.
 Distinguishing features include eight clustered cement glands and very short lemnisci that do not reach the anterior testis.
 The species is named after the genus of the host (Procyon) it was found infesting.
-It is the only known parasite of the crab-eating racoon in Brazil.